Richard Hadlee: Test career

 In 1986 Hadlee helped New Zealand to a 1–0 series win in England, their first over that country in England.
 Hadlee's outstanding personal performance in the second Test at Nottingham (his county 'home') where he took 10 wickets and scored 68 in New Zealand's first innings powered his team to victory.
 In this Test Hadlee, often a controversial character, added to this side of his reputation when he felled (and hospitalised) England wicketkeeper and Nottinghampshire teammate Bruce French with a nasty bouncer.
 During the New Zealand v West Indies Test at Christchurch in March 1987, Hadlee and captain Jeremy Coney had a disagreement in the dressing room prior to the game.
 It progressed to not talking to each other on the field, communicating through John Wright at mid-on.

-In April 1987, New Zealand traveled to Sri Lanka where Hadlee recorded his second Test century.
+In April 1987, New Zealand travelled to Sri Lanka where Hadlee recorded his second Test century.
 His 151 not out in the first Test helped New Zealand to save the game; however, the tour was cut short due to a bomb exploding near the New Zealand team's hotel in Colombo.
 The terrorist bomb responsible for killing 113 civilians was planted by the Tamil Tigers separatist movement and was not thought to be directed at the touring New Zealand cricket team.
 Nonetheless, the team voted overwhelmingly to return home after that one Test of the scheduled three-Test tour.

-Hadlee's appetite for competition against Australia surfaced again in 1987/88, when in the third Test of a 3 match series in Australia he captured 10 wickets and nearly inspired New Zealand to an unlikely series equaling victory.
+Hadlee's appetite for competition against Australia surfaced again in 1987/88, when in the third Test of a 3 match series in Australia he captured 10 wickets and nearly inspired New Zealand to an unlikely series-equalling victory.
 The Test ended with Australia's number eleven batsman Michael Whitney surviving a torrid last over bowled by an exhausted Hadlee.
 A wicket in that over would have given New Zealand victory, and Hadlee a world record 374th Test wicket, breaking current holder Ian Botham's record.
 In the following home series against England, the New Zealand public eagerly anticipated the wicket which would give Hadlee sole possession of the world record.
 However, Hadlee broke down injured on the first day of the first Test, and was forced to sit out the rest of the series.
 At an awards dinner at the end of the season, Australian commentator Richie Benaud, upon seeing Hadlee hobble up to the stage on crutches, said later that he thought Hadlee "would never play cricket again."